China has a very ancient history, and we cannot cover that here. This page deals with the (Communist) Peoples' Republic of China, established in 1949.

 Circumcision rates are low in China compared to Asian countries like South Korea or Japan, where the foreskin is often removed at birth for hygiene reasons, or Muslim countries like Indonesia which practice it for religious reasons.
 China’s Muslim minority, concentrated in the far western region of Xinjiang, likewise circumcise their male children, normally as they reach puberty.
 Chen said that were the government to decide to promote circumcision among the wider population, he did not think it would run into much opposition or cultural problems.
 “As long as there is evidence it is effective, I don’t think it would be an issue,” he said.

-A study of 10421 boys aged 0 to 18 years, conducted in Chongqing between February and November 2008, reports the following observed rates of circumcision:
+A study of 10,421 boys aged 0 to 18 years, conducted in the central Chinese province of Chongqing between February and November 2008.

 Map © 2006, US Department of Agriculture

 |Under 1 month||99.7%||0.3%||0 %||0 %|

 |1 to 12 months||84.43%||14.9%||0.67 %||0 %|

 |1 to 2 years||48.13%||49.79%||2.07%||0 %|

 |3 to 6 years||27.12%||52.11%||10.72%||10.05%|

 |11 to 18 years||6.81%||33.65%||42.26%||17.28%|

 So much for 'born circumcised'!
 Not tabulated, but mentioned in the text, was that many boys had foreskin dilations, usually before school age.
 30% of the boys with retractable foreskins were described as having 'redundant foreskin'.
 It seems that circumcision is almost never done before age 3 in China, but after that age is much more common than most people had previously thought.
 Furthermore, since many of the uncircumcised boys in the older group still could not fully retract their foreskins many would probably be circumcised subsequently.